girlCoder8/api-python-automation/README.md

-# Aixon API Auto Test
+# API Automation Framework

 ---
-API Auto Test is a python based project which is triggered by Pytest.
+API Automation Framework is a python based project which is triggered by Pytest.

 **Install Requirements**